rubentalstra/pterodactyl-PHP/README.md

 # pterodactyl-PHP-POST
-pterodactyl PHP post scripts
+pterodactyl api PHP post scripts

-This will be your output
+This will be your output of the PHP file

 ```JSON
   {